 Center for Environmental and Life Sciences (CELS)

-The Center for Environmental and Life Sciences (CELS) is a 100,000 sq. ft. science facility devoted to environmental and pharmaceutical life sciences research.
-The Center will allow Montclair State's College of Science and Mathematics to build on its collaborative culture to combine strengths across disciplines and build research programs of exceptional power.
-In the process, Montclair State University will demonstrate that it can make a large impact on the advancement of science and technology, especially in the sustainable use of natural resources and improved human health.
+The Center for Environmental and Life Sciences (CELS) is a 107,500 sq. ft. science facility devoted to environmental and pharmaceutical life sciences research.
+The Center allows Montclair State's College of Science and Mathematics to build on its collaborative culture combining strengths across disciplines and building research programs of exceptional power.
+In the process, Montclair State University demonstrates that it can make a large impact on the advancement of science and technology, especially in the sustainable use of natural resources and improved human health.

-Housing the Department of Earth and Environmental Studies, CSAM's Institutes and centers, shared core research labs such as GIS, interdisciplinary research suites, student study and lounge areas and classrooms, CELS will expand the university's science research infrastructure by 50%, addressing the acute shortage in higher education research facilities that is driving more high-potential science majors out of state for their education and future careers.
+Housing the Department of Earth and Environmental Studies and multiple CSAM Centers & Institutes, with shared core research labs and interdisciplinary research suites, and student study/lounge areas and classrooms, CELS greatly expands the University's science research infrastructure.
+CELS is designed to address the acute shortage in higher education research facilities that is driving high-potential science majors out of state for their education and future careers.

 Building for the Future